How to create sprite sheets & animations for PixiJS 8

 • character.png - the sprite sheet image

-• character.json - the sprite sheet data file that contains the positions and names if your sprites
+• character.json - the sprite sheet data file that contains the positions and names of your sprites

 Optimizing your sprite sheets for faster loading

-The resulting character.png is now about 327kb in size.
-But we can do better here.
-TexturePacker can dramatically reduce the file size of your sprite sheets and with this, make loading of the game faster.
+The resulting character.png is now about 700kb in size.
+But we can do better.
+TexturePacker can dramatically reduce the file size of your sprite sheets, making game loading faster.

-The only thing you have to do is to change the Texture format from PNG-32 to PNG-8 (indexed) and press Publish sprite sheet again.
-The result is a sprite sheet that (almost) looks identical but now only has 95kb.
+All you need to do is change the Texture format from PNG-32 to PNG-8 (indexed) and press Publish sprite sheet again.
+The result is a sprite sheet that looks almost identical but is now only 194kb.

 That's less than 1/3 of the original sprite sheet size — and it works right out of the box by simply changing a setting in TexturePacker.
-If you want to learn more about this, read A Beginner's Guide To PNG Optimization.
+If you want to learn more, read A Beginner's Guide To PNG Optimization.

 Loading the sprite sheet in your game